syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ## Sort all the rows instead of rows available in a page

-The datagrid supports to sort all the rows and certain range of sorted values are displayed in a page.
-To sort the entire data, overriding `handlePageChange` method is not necessary.
-But you should set the [SfDataGrid.rowsPerPage]() property to show the number of rows on each page.
+By default, the rows which are available in a page are sorted.
+To sort all the rows available for paging, do not override the `handlePageChange` method in `DataGridSource` class.
+DataGrid itself will split the rows required for each page automatically based on the `SfDataPager.pageCount` i.e. divided value of the `DataGridRows.rows` and `SfDataPager.pageCount`.

+If you want to specifically maintain the rows required for a page, you can use the [SfDataGrid.rowsPerPage]() property.
+But, make sure that you don't override the `handlePageChange` method in `DataGridSource` class in sample level.

 {% tabs %}
 {% highlight Dart %}

+final int _rowsPerPage = 15;

+final double _dataPagerHeight = 60.0;

+List<OrderInfo> _orders = [];

 @override
 Widget build(BuildContext context) {